actualbudget/actual/docs/Installing/Local/your-own-machine.md

 ## Running Actual

-Now that Actual is *installed* we can start it by issuing the following command
+Now that Actual is installed, start the server by running the following command:

 ```bash
 yarn start
 ```

+Note that if you restart your computer, you’ll have to run this command again to start the server.

 ## Accessing Actual

-You should now be able to access [http://localhost:5006](http://localhost:5006) in your browser and you will see Actual.
+You should now be able to visit Actual by going to [http://localhost:5006](http://localhost:5006) in your browser.

 When first accessing Actual, you may be prompted to provide a URL for the server.
-In this case (when installing locally), you can input `http://localhost:5006` or click the “use this domain” button below the text field (which will do the same thing).
+For a local installation like this, you can click the “Use localhost:5006” button to use the same URL as the one you’re accessing Actual from.